solodev/cloud-documentation/src/Infrastructure/Containers/index.md

 **Change the name of your containers**

-- On the Solodev Cloud workspace, click Infrastructure.
+- On the Solodev Cloud workspace, click Services.
 - Click the desired container.
 - Click the Update button.
 - Type the new Name in the Name box.